Ixxy-Open-Source/contracts/agreements/govpress.md

         particular, as part of any website we may host.

-16. ### Payments

-    1.  dxw's fees for infrastructure, as specified in your proposal, will be calculated every calendar month based on your Service Usage and billed in arrears.
-    2.  dxw's fees for support, whether Fully Managed or Partly Managed, will be billed each month in arrears.
-    3. Invoices are payable within 14 days.
-    4.  dxw may charge interest on overdue invoices at 5% over the Barclay's Bank base rate.
-    5. You shall make payment by BACS transfer or (if agreed in advance with dxw) credit or debit card. dxw does not accept cheques.
-    6. Credit and debit card payments are subject to a 2.5% fee.
-    7.  dxw issues invoices by email.
-If you require a paper invoice to be issued, a fee of 2.5% of the value of the invoice (exclusive of VAT) shall be payable.
-    8. VAT (where applicable) is payable on, and in addition to, all sums due under this agreement.

 17. ### Circumstances beyond our control

     1. Product Science will not be liable for any failure caused by industrial